 Gerald Micklem lost to Robert “Skee” Riegel 6&5

 Ronnie White beat Frederick Kammer Jr 4&3

 Series Results: USA 10 – GB&I 1 (after Match 11)

 British Pathé video footage of the 1947 Match

-After a gap of nine years due to World War II the match was reinstated.
-The organising parties agreed that it would be better to play it at St. Andrews which had also hosted the previous match in 1938.
+After a gap of eight years due to World War II the match was reinstated in 1947.
+With The R&A unable to fund an overseas trip at this time the USGA kindly agreed to play at St. Andrews again.
+The Old Course had hosted the previous match in 1938.